Dealing with skin that’s dry, red, scaly, or just all-around irritated? Chances are your moisture barrier is in need of some good old-fashioned TLC.

-The skin’s moisture barrier, aka lipid barrier, is responsible for locking in moisture and keeping your skin hydrated and healthy.
-But when it’s damaged or compromised (as in: your skin can’t hold on to moisture), it can cause serious hydration issues.
+When it’s damaged or compromised (as in, your skin can’t hold on to moisture), it can cause serious skin hydration issues.

-Luckily, moisture barrier damage isn’t permanent — and with the right changes to your lifestyle, you can reverse the damage and restore proper hydration to your skin.
+Luckily, moisture barrier damage isn’t permanent.
+With the right changes to your lifestyle, you can reverse the damage and restore proper hydration to your skin.

 But the best part?
 You can do it quickly.

 Ready to score a noticeably different complexion by week’s end?
-Follow this 3-day fix to begin to repair your moisture barrier and get the healthy, hydrated skin you deserve.
+Follow this 3-day fix to begin repairing your moisture barrier and get the healthy, hydrated skin you deserve.

 When to wake up

-Waking up early can be a good thing, but if you want to jumpstart healing the skin’s moisture barrier, it’s essential you catch up on sleep, aka 8 to 9 hours of quality shut-eye.
+Waking up early can be a good thing.
+But if you want to jumpstart healing the skin’s moisture barrier, it’s essential you catch up on sleep, aka 8 to 9 hours of quality shut-eye.

 Aim to get at least 8 to 9 hours of sleep to encourage the skin’s healing process.